cabo/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~

 Port numbers are assumed to be the default numbers 5683 and 5684 for coap and coaps respectively (sections 12.6 and 12.7 of {{RFC7252}}) when not shown in the response.
-Discoverable port numbers are usually returned for Join Proxy resources in the &lt;URI-Reference&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).
+Discoverable port numbers are usually returned for Join Proxy resources in the &lt;URI-Reference&gt; of the payload (see section 5.1 of {{RFC9148}}).

 ### GRASP discovery